 Rosie has been an OC STEM Tutor since 2016.
-She teaches Maths, the Sciences and Psychology from Key Stage 2 to A Level/IB Level.
-Rosie also prepares students for entrance exams, University entrance, and supports those with SEN. She is a highly experienced STEM tutor, working to all examination boards.
+She teaches Maths, the Sciences and Psychology from Key Stage 2 to A level and IB Diploma Level.
+Rosie also prepares students for entrance exams, University entrance, and supports those with SEND.
+She is a highly experienced STEM tutor, working to all examination boards.

 Children are impressionable.
 If they are exposed to learning several languages during their infantile years, they are more than likely to be multi-lingual.
 Yet, despite children being taught STEM at school, they seldom see women scientists in schoolbooks or in the Science Museum.

 This lack of representation can make young girls feel as though they have no place in these professions.
 However, as time has progressed, we have seen more and more women moving into these fields.
 One prime example is the fight against COVID, and how a large proportion of women scientists comprise of the team working on the frontlines at the University of Oxford, to aid in the development of the ChAdOx1 nCoV-19 vaccine.
 Another example is of Katie Bouman, the women scientists who helped develop the first image of a black hole.

 I have studied STEM degrees in Neuroscience, Psychology, Chemistry and now a PhD in Engineering.
 So I have first-hand experiences of how male-dominated these fields can be.
 But also how these fields are changing.
 I, myself am part of the leadership team for the international organization: 500womenscientists, which represents women scientist globally, and provides support and resources to our member base.
 This organization has personally shown me the multitude of female scientists around the world in a range of specialties, highlighting that more and more women are pursuing careers in ‘non-traditional’ fields.